technological innovations for inclusive learning & teaching

 Interactive Media and Technology for Learning

 This is a hands-on project course.
 All students will design and implement interactive technologies for supporting learning.
 Students will be expected to do computer programming as part of this class.
 During this course, students will get a hands-on introduction to designing novel interfaces with multimodal sensor technology.
 Each week students will explore a specific modality or theory, and complete one or more activities that will challenge them to utilize that theory or modality.
-In order to support a strong introduction to both theory and practice, every week will include one class session involving hands-on work, and another that uses a seminar style to discuss theory and closely examine the assigned Readings.
+In order to support a strong introduction to both theory and practice, every week will include one class session involving hands-on work, and another that uses a seminar style to discuss theory and closely examine the assigned readings.
 Students will be expected to use insights and ideas presented in the class in a collaborative final project.

 Multimodal Learning Analytics

-Multimodal (learning) Analytics will introduce students to a different analytic techniques and modalities for studying human learning in face to face learning environments.
+Multimodal Learning Analytics will introduce students to different analytic techniques and modalities for studying human learning in face to face learning environments.
 Students will spend the first few weeks designing an education research study that leverages pertinent theories from the learning sciences.
 Students will then run their study and collect data from several modalities.
 Finally students will analyze that data and articulate their findings in the form of a research paper.
 During the course students will encounter several data collection and analysis tools including: Rapid Miner, Tableau, Xbox Kinect, Raspberry Pi, LIWC and more.
 There are no prerequisites for this course but students will be required to do some computer programming.

 This is a hands-on project course.
-All students will design and implement at least one study and also work with digital technologies.For this reason you will be expected to do computer programming.
+All students will design and implement at least one study and also work with digital technologies.
+For this reason you will be expected to do computer programming.
 However, all projects can be completed in teams.
 Hence, it is not essential that all students come with prior knowledge in computer programming.
-Additionally, a portion of class and office hours will be devoted to helping students gain familiarity in basic computer programmingas needed.
+Additionally, a portion of class and office hours will be devoted to helping students gain familiarity in basic computer programming as needed.